inkarkat/vim-CmdlineSpecialEdits/README.md

     CTRL-G s                Simplify regexp branches of the search pattern by extracting common substrings.
 For example:
                             /myFoobar\|theFoony -> /\%(my\|the\)Foo\%(bar\|ny\)

+    CTRL-G c                Convert alphabetic characters following \c (up to the end or the next \C) into case-insensitive [xX] collections, or the opposite characters into
+                            \%(\l\&x\) / \%(\u\&X\) (whichever resulting pattern
+                            is shorter), and drop the \c\C atoms, so that the entire regular expression becomes a mixed case sensitive / insensitive pattern.
+(This cannot be achieved by the built-in /\c / /\C, as they apply to the whole pattern.)
+                            When executed again on the result: Replace with the alternative approach.

     CTRL-G y                Yank the current command-line (to the default register).